There was once when Sekeping Serendah was the trendy retreat location and many online news portals and articles were writing about it.

 I adopt a very neutral position in encouraging people to come to Sekeping Serendah.

-First of all, the price point was at a higher end.
+First of all, the price point was at the higher end.

 Two glass sheds cost us RM580 for 4 pax (glass shed 1); RM630 for 5 pax (glass shed 2).
 They amount to a staggering RM1210 for 1 night!